phillipsjs/katieandjonathan/info.md

 	</div>
 	<div class="6u$ 12u$(small)">
 		<h3>Lodging</h3>
-		<p>Hanover Inn, address, - we have a discounted room block at the Hanover Inn.
-When booking, mention the “Phillips-Mika Wedding.”</p>
+		<p>Hanover Inn, address, - we will have a discounted room block at the Hanover Inn.</p>
-		<p>We highly recommend staying at the Hanover Inn, which is the location for Friday evening Welcome Drinks and the meeting point for transportation to Whaleback Mountain.</p>
+		<p>We recommend staying at the Hanover Inn, which is the location for Friday evening Welcome Drinks and the meeting point for transportation to Whaleback Mountain.</p>
 	</div>
 	<!-- Break -->
 	<!--